CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 # docker_rust_development

-A complete developer environment for Rust inside a docker container.
+A complete development environment for Rust with VSCode inside a docker container.

 ## Try it